shidaijiya/Cloudflare_AAAA_Update_Tool/README.md

 Before running the script, you need to configure the following:

 1. Create an API token in your Cloudflare account and obtain the API key.
-2. Fill in your API key, zone ID, and
+2. Fill in your API key, zone ID, and AAAA record ID